-Be dingo-safe! on K'gari (Fraser Island)
+Be dingo-safe! on K'gari (formerly Fraser Island)

 The K'gari dingo photo gallery features photographs taken during the K'gari dingo population study.